rithmschool/react_curriculum/Unit-01/04-components.md

 ### React Dev Tools

 Facebook offers a very helpful debugging tool for React called the React Developer Tools, which is an extention for the Chrome Dev Tools.
-You can install it [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
+You can install it [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+This will give you access to a tab called "React" in the chrome dev tools where you can examine your components and see all essential information about them.

 ### Exercise